jamesabel/mops/readme.md

 ## Introduction ##

-MOPS is a miniature "Operations" tool for your home and small business computers.
+MOPS is an "Operations" tool for your home and small business computers.